ConvLab/ConvLab-3/convlab/nlg/scbart/README.md

 # SEC-BART

 This is the NLG used in EmoLoop system (Feng et al., 2024).
 EmoLoop is trained on EmoWOZ 2.0, adding additional system conduct labels for original [EmoWOZ](https://zenodo.org/records/6506504) (Feng et al., 2022).
-EmoWOZ 2.0 can be found [here]().
+EmoWOZ 2.0 can be found [here](https://gitlab.cs.uni-duesseldorf.de/general/dsml/emowoz-2.0-public).

 ## Data

-Please download the data from [here]().
+Please download the formatted data from [here](https://zenodo.org/records/14810836) in `data` folder of `nlg.zip`.

 ## Training